davidyi0529/Reverse-Starter-Code-Tutorial_D/README.md

 <br />
 <br />

-Below is explanation of the compilation of files used for this application.
+Below is a brief description of the compilation of files used for this application.

 - `config`

     - middleware
         - isAuthenticated.js - Restricts the user to access certain routes without login authentication.
 If the user is logged in, then it will continue with the users route request.

-Routing can be found in `html-routes.js line:27-29`.
-    - config.json
+    - config.json - Connection configurations to connect to the server.

-    - passport.js
+    - passport.js - Authentication with `Passport` to log in with an email address and password.

 - `models`

-    - index.js
+    - index.js - Connects to database and imports users data logs.

-    - user.js
+    - user.js - Creation of user information that is stored into the database.
+Uses `bcrypt` for password hashing which allows a more secure database.

 - `public`
     - js
-        -login.js
+        - login.js - Login validation

-        -members.js
+        - members.js - Checks to see which user is logged in and updates the html page.

-        -signup.js
+        - signup.js - New user creation validation

-    - login.html, members.html, signup.html
+    - login.html, members.html, signup.html - Page layouts

 - `routes`

-    - api-routes.js
+    - api-routes.js - Routes for logging in and getting users data to be displayed client side.

-    - html-routes.js
+    - html-routes.js - Routes to authenticate the user's login and re-direct the user to the correct html page.

-- `package.json`
+- `package.json` - Contains all package information.

-- `server.js`
+- `server.js` - Requires packages, sets up PORTS, creates express, middleware, routes, and syncs the database.

 <br />
 <br />